Jump to

 Building The Four Base Particles

-The Simple Universe model is based on the subatomic particles having a shape, a size, and a structure
+Having a shape, a size, and a structure

-And the neutron is a proton with an electron embedded into the side of the proton
+With an electron embedded into the side of the proton

 The following animation shows the shapes and structures of the model's subatomic particles, the